Technicalgrootboom/ASP.NET-Core-MVC-Web-Application/README.md

         Integrate the Products repository class in the Orders controller for data access operations transferred to the repository class.

-# Branching
+# Branching Strategy

+For this project, we employ a well-structured branching strategy to manage the development process efficiently.
+The primary branches used in this strategy are:

+**Main Branch:**

+    This branch represents the production-ready code.
+It should always reflect a stable and deployable version of the application.
+Changes in this branch should only occur when a new release is ready.

+**Development Branch:**

-    In this project, we employ the Development Branch branching strategy.
-The development branch serves as a separate branch where new features, bug fixes, and enhancements are implemented.
-This approach allows us to keep the main branch stable while development work progresses in isolation.
-It helps maintain code quality and allows for collaboration among team members without affecting the production-ready code.
+    The "Development" branch serves as the central hub for ongoing development work.
+It's where new features, bug fixes, and enhancements are implemented.
+Developers create feature branches from the "Development" branch to work on specific tasks.

+**Feature Branches:**

+    Feature branches are created from the "Development" branch and are dedicated to individual features or bug fixes.
+    Once a feature is complete and tested, it is merged back into the "Development" branch.

+This branching strategy helps maintain code quality and stability in the main branch while allowing for parallel development efforts in isolated feature branches.

+By following this branching strategy, we ensure that the "Main" branch always contains a reliable version of the application, while the
+"Development" branch facilitates collaboration and continuous integration of new features and improvements.

+This approach enhances code management, promotes collaboration among team members, and ensures that production remains stable throughout the development process.

 # Project Close-out